Skip to content

 About

-The Saige Community Food bank is a food bank that provides a no barrier safe space for transgender and gender non-conforming or queer individuals to access healthy food, as well as support from their LGBTQ2+ peers and allies.
-It is also open to any individuals in need of food, or that cannot access government food banks because of barriers such as ID, lack of housing, income or other specifics needed to be accepted.
+The Saige Community Food bank is a twofold, nonprofit food share, that provides a low barrier safe space for two-spirit, transgender and gender non-conforming or queer individuals.
+We use food recovery and local donations to provide healthy food options, as well as support from their LGBTQ2+ peers and allies.
+It is open to any individuals in need of food, or that cannot access government food banks because of barriers such as ID, lack of housing, income or other specifics needed to be accepted.

-Why a Trans/Gender Queer Safe Space Food Bank?
+Why a Two-Spirit, Trans and Gender Diverse Safe Space Food Share?

 History behind the name